 Winter camping in an RV has its’ own set of challenges.
 You must prepare your motorhome or camper to be able to survive the elements.
 From keeping the cold outside and your pipes from freezing, there are important tasks you need to prepare your RV for winter camping and survive the freezing elements.

-Check out that photo above.
-That was US in our first six months of full-time RVing!
+Take a look at that photo above.
+That was US in our first six months of full-time RVing.
 A freak snowstorm and freezing temperatures hit right before we left Kentucky.
 We were SO ill-prepared for this thing called RV winter camping.

-But when we started full-time RVing, we became those people who bolt to the much warmer desert southwest or southeast coast of the United States.
+But when we started full-time RVing, we became those people who bolt for the much warmer desert southwest or southeast coast of the United States.
 We became those Snow Birds we used to talk about.

 Having said that, we have incurred freezing temperatures and winter camping in all of our RVs; our fifth wheel toy hauler, Landmark fifth wheel and now our small Class C motorhome.

 Table of Contents:

-Our First Winter Camping Experience
+Our First RV Winter Camping Experience

 Just imagine waking up in your nice warm and cozy RV, van or camper and looking out the window to a new fallen blanket of snow.
 Like a Currier and Ives painting, it’s a winter wonderland.

 But then again, we probably wouldn’t have learned from the strifes and trials set before us that almost cost us living our dream.

-Typically RV manufacturers cold weather packages include a higher R-factor insulation value, enclosed underbelly, heated holding tanks, dual pane windows and more.
+Typically, RV manufacturers cold weather packages include a higher R-factor insulation value, enclosed underbelly, heated holding tanks, dual pane windows and more.

 But, let’s assume that your RV or camper doesn’t have an extreme cold-weather package.
 What can you do to make living in an RV survivable and comfortable when the temperatures drop below freezing.

 Because, the last thing you want is to be that RV owner or camper waking up to frozen pipes and teeth chattering or a leaky roof during a warm spring thaw.
-We highly recommend bookmarking this guide for future reference.
+So, bookmark this guide for future reference.